Philip Serrell: Early life

 Serrell was born in Worcestershire into a farming family and attended the Royal Grammar School in Worcester, where he was a schoolmate of the Pakistani cricket captain Imran Khan.
 Serrell played both cricket and rugby for the school, prior to his attendance at, and graduation from, Loughborough College of Physical Education as a physical education teacher.
 In 2009, he received an Honorary Centenary Degree from Loughborough University.

 Career

 Dissatisfied as a teacher, Serrell changed careers to become an auctioneer, working in the local livestock trade until qualifying as a chartered surveyor in 1988, specialising in fine art and antiques.

 Serrell owns an auctioneers and valuers firm with offices in Worcester and a salesroom in Great Malvern, established in 1995.
 He has been a regular expert on the BBC series Bargain Hunt since 2016, also appearing on Flog It! and a couple of appearances on ITV's Dickinson's Real Deal.
-He has also featured on other BBC series Antiques Road Trip and Put Your Money Where Your Mouth Is (where he is light-heartedly billed as Phil "The Fox" Serrell).
+He has also featured on other BBC series Antiques Road Trip and Put Your Money Where Your Mouth Is.

 Serrell has toured theatres as part of the "An Evening with..." shows.
 He has regularly appeared on BBC Local Radio, and has also written a biweekly column for the Worcester News.